Allegheny Highlands forests

-The Allegheny Highlands forests are a temperate broadleaf and mixed forests ecoregion of North America, as defined by the World Wildlife Fund.
-The United States EPA defines the area as belonging to the Northern Central Appalachians and Northern Appalachain Plateau and Uplands ecoregions.
+The Allegheny Highlands forests are a temperate broadleaf and mixed forests ecoregion located in a large part of the Allegheny Plateau physiographic province, including both unglaciated and glaciated portions, in Pennsylvania and New York within North America, as defined by the World Wildlife Fund.
+The United States EPA defines the area as belonging to the Northern Central Appalachians and Northern Appalachian Plateau and Uplands ecoregions.

 Setting

-The ecoregion consists of four separate blocks of mixed forest surrounded by lower lying areas of hardwood forest as follows: the Northern Allegheny Plateau in New York State and Pennsylvania including the Catskill Mountains, the Poconos, the Finger Lakes and French Creek areas; areas of the north and central Appalachians; the western Allegheny Plateau in western Pennsylvania and Ohio; and the upland plain around Lake Erie and Lake Ontario.
+The ecoregion consists of four separate blocks of mixed forest surrounded by lower lying areas of hardwood forest as follows: the Northern Allegheny Plateau in New York State and Pennsylvania including the Catskill Mountains, the Poconos, the Finger Lakes and French Creek areas.
+The geology is diverse, with Paleozoic shales, sandstones, limestones, and chert.
+The topography is generally hilly with some deeply cut river valleys and many waterfalls.
+Areas of the north and central Appalachians; the western Allegheny Plateau in western Pennsylvania and Ohio; and the upland plain around Lake Erie and Lake Ontario.
+The Finger Lakes overlap the Eastern Great Lakes Lowland Forests ecoregion to the north.
+These lakes were created by glaciers, which scoured, widened, and deepened existing river valleys.
+Glacial debris then dammed rivers and created the lakes.

 Climate

 The North Central Appalachians ecoregion has a severe mid-latitude humid continental climate, marked by warm summers and snowy, cold winters.
-The mean annual temperature ranges from roughly 3°C to 8°C with an average of 1082 mm annual precipitation.
-The Northern Appalachian Plateau and Highlands ecoregion, also a severe mid-latitude humid continental climate, has a mean annual temperature of 7°C, seeing an average of 969 mm of precipitation.
+The mean annual temperature ranges from roughly 3 °C to 8 °C with an average of 1082 mm annual precipitation.
+The Northern Appalachian Plateau and Highlands ecoregion, also a severe mid-latitude humid continental climate, has a mean annual temperature of 7 °C, seeing an average of 969 mm of precipitation.